A million ways to save in your pocket.

 What may confuse you, especially if you're new to the Centrelink experience, is where the Coronavirus Supplement falls into the overall financial help program.
 You may have heard prime minister Scott Morrison (or others) talk of the Coronavirus Supplement.
 On paper it would appear to be a $550 fortnightly payment handed out to anyone who has:

 - Caring for an individual sick or in isolation

-In both these cases, from 27 April, an additional $550 fortnightly payment will appear in the bank account on top of the existing welfare payment.
+In both these cases, from 27 April, an additional $550 fortnightly payment will be paid on top of the existing welfare payment.
 If you have registered your intent to claim (see how to apply guide), payments will be backdated once you are approved to that date.

 Is the Coronavirus Supplement taxable?
 Yes it is.

 Can you get the Coronavirus Supplement without JobSeeker Payments?

 The answer is no. You need to be eligible for one of the welfare payments, be it JobSeeker, Youth Allowance, Parenting Payment, Farm Household Allowance or Special Benefit, in order to get the Coronavirus Supplement.

 We've had many readers in a situation where they have lost their job or income, but their partner still earns over $79,762/year (or $1,534/week).
 Currently, those who are in that situation can't apply for JobSeeker Payments and therefore you can't get the Coronavirus Supplement.